reshma58/IOT_ProjectReport/README.md

 * All the diagrams' editables versions are present in ```editable_diagrams``` folder.
 I used [draw.io](https://app.diagrams.net/) to create the charts, which you can just use and edit to fit your project.

 * Refer the ```Template_Book.pdf``` for any explaination of what the step is doing.

+* I've also added my report as an example.

 #### **Tools needed**